 Cosmetic Botox is FDA-approved for:

-Medical providers also use Botox in safe, off-label cosmetic procedures, such as:
+Botox providers also use the neurotoxin in safe, off-label cosmetic procedures, such as:

 - Eyebrow lift